orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 You can set this property to either:

 - Blank (empty string), to not have captcha added to your form, which is the default.
-- `reCAPTCHA` or `SimpleCaptcha`, to use one the two captacha implementations built in Orbeon Forms (also see: [Which captcha is right for you](../../form-runner/component/captcha.md)
+- `reCAPTCHA` or `SimpleCaptcha`, to use one the two captcha implementations built in Orbeon Forms (see also: [Which captcha is right for you](../../form-runner/component/captcha.md))
 - [SINCE Orbeon Forms 2017.2] The qualified name of an XBL component you created and that implements a captcha, say `acme:custom-captcha`.
 When doing so, you need to have a namespace defined in your property file for the component prefix you're using, say `xmlns:acme="http://acme.org/"`.

 If using the reCAPTCHA, also add the following properties to specify your reCAPTCHA public and private keys.
 You can get those by [signing up for reCAPTCHA][11].